secretstartups/handbook/volunteer-coaches-for-urgs/index.html.md

 ## Volunteer Coaches

 Team members at GitLab interested in helping out through the program should reach out to the individual listed as the "GitLab Contact" in the list of partners below.
+There's also a Slack channel named [#volunteer-coaches-urgs (internal only)](https://gitlab.slack.com/archives/C017XNA4LDA) if you want more information prior to signing up.

 ## Individuals Receiving Coaching